 Dr. Samuel M. Nabrit Conference for Early Career Scholars

-This conference showcases the research achievements of outstanding molecular life scientists from historically underrepresented groups.
+This conference is open to all and showcases the research achievements of outstanding molecular life scientists who have worked to advance the role of historically underrepresented groups in science and medicine.
 Featuring keynote presentations by distinguished scholars, the conference program also includes short talks, small group discussions, poster sessions, and more.
 Speakers are selected from applicants who are senior graduate students, postdoctoral researchers, and beginning faculty members or industry scientists.

 Dr. Samuel M. Nabrit Conference for Early Career Scholars